CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

 Mo  2 May 14:00-15:45 Practical exercises: MEEG time generalization, multiple comparison correction; Concluding remarks
 --------- ----------- ---------------------------------------------------------------------------------------------------
 --------- ----------- ---------------------------------------------------------------------------------------------------
-We  4 May 09:00-10:45 NA; taught by Christoph Braun
+We  4 May 09:00-10:45 Trigger, Segmentation, Filtering
 --------- ----------- ---------------------------------------------------------------------------------------------------
-Th  5 May 14:00-15:45 NA; taught by Christoph Braun
+Th  5 May 14:00-15:45 Artifact rejection, Time locked analysis
 --------- ----------- ---------------------------------------------------------------------------------------------------
-Fr  6 May 14:00-15:45 NA; taught by Christoph Braun
+Fr  6 May 14:00-15:45 Time frequency analysis
 --------- ----------- ---------------------------------------------------------------------------------------------------
-We 11 May 09:00-10:45 NA; taught by Christoph Braun
+We 11 May 09:00-10:45 Functional connectivity
 --------- ----------- ---------------------------------------------------------------------------------------------------
-Th 12 May 14:00-15:45 NA; taught by Christoph Braun
+Th 12 May 14:00-15:45 Preparation of source localization
 --------- ----------- ---------------------------------------------------------------------------------------------------
-Fr 13 May 14:00-15:45 NA; taught by Christoph Braun
+Fr 13 May 14:00-15:45 Source localization, review
 ========= =========== ===================================================================================================

 Contact
 +++++++
-Please send an email to a@c or b@c, a=nikolaas.oosterhof, b=james.haxby, and c=unitn.it.
+Please send an email to a@d, b@d, or c@e, a=nikolaas.oosterhof, b=james.haxby, c=christoph.braun, d=unitn.it, e=uni-tuebingen.de.

 :ref:`Back to index <cimec2016>`